HugoHasenbein/redmine_issue_attachments/README.md

 ### Use

-Make sure you have the right permissions, which can be set in 'Roles and Permissions' in the Redmine Administration menu
+Make sure you have the right 'View issue attachments' permissions, which can be set in 'Roles and Permissions' in the Redmine Administration menu in the section 'Issue-Attachments'

-Issue-Attachments

-(x) View issue attachments

 ### Localisations